SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

   </a>
 </p>

+With this in mind, we're left with port 21.

 ### Port 21

-A quick research will show us [CVE-2011-2523](https://www.cvedetails.com/cve/CVE-2011-2523/).
-The CVE explains that the executable downloadable from the source contains a malicious beackdoor and a little bit further into research reveals that users logging into a compromised vsftpd-2.3.4 server may issue a :) smileyface as the username and gain a command shell on port 6200.
+A quick research will show us that this version has a very critical CVE:[CVE-2011-2523](https://www.cvedetails.com/cve/CVE-2011-2523/).
+The CVE explains that the executable downloadable from the source contains a malicious beackdoor and a little bit further research reveals that users logging into a compromised vsftpd-2.3.4 server may issue a :) smileyface as the username and gain a command shell on port 6200.

 Due to the age of this CVE, reliable proof-of-concept exploits are easy to find and well documented.
 I'm going to be using this [one](https://github.com/Hellsender01/vsftpd_2.3.4_Exploit)